Not Working

 Here are steps you can take if LipSurf is not responding:

 Make sure your internet is working.

 Make sure your microphone is working, not muted, and has sufficient volume in Google Chrome.
-Use online mic test to test—the line there should be moving significantly when you speak.
+Use online mic test to test (the line there should move when you speak).

 Make sure LipSurf is activated.

 Make sure the live transcript option is on in the LipSurf options.

 # Live transcript shows what I speak, but commands don't work